cashubtc/nuts/XX.md

-# NUT-XX: Offline Spillman (unidirectional) channel
+# NUT-XX: Offline Spilman (unidirectional) channel

 `optional`

-`depends on: NUT-11 (P2PK), NUT-12 (DLEQ), (and probably NUT-09) too`
+`depends on: NUT-11 (P2PK), NUT-12 (DLEQ), NUT-09 (restore signatures), NUT-07 (token state check)`

-_2025-11-01: we'll likely make a change to this, by signing over _all_ inputs, not just the inputs that are sufficient to cover Bob's latest balance.
+_TODO: who pays the fees? (see the multi-swap zero-receiver-setup deterministic outputs below) If Alice spends 101 sats to fund the 'funding token' which has a _nominal_ value of 100 sats, and Bob's exit with the full capacity gives him just nominal 99 sats in his 1-of-1 P2PK outputs, which decrease to 98 sats when he finally swaps them to anyone-can-spend tokens in his wallet, then who should pay those fees?
+Which of those four numbers is the capacity of the network?_

-Combined with the restore endpoint (NUT-09), Alice will be able to get her refund immediately in the case of an uncooperative close.`._
+_TODO: question for the reviewer: Could we use pay-to-blinded-pubkey here?
+Where exactly?
+And should we make P2BPK required or optional?_

 ---